 Use Motions from MotionDesigner

 In Step 1.6, the model is a Part that rotates with 'constant angular velocity' - the term we use for it is a Crank.
-In the it is referred to as a Rocker.
+In the it is a Rocker.

 It rotates at the same rate-of-change as the .

 However, Parts in packaging machines frequently have more complex motions - Part do not only rotate continuously.

 We must use a Motion FB to link a Motion in MotionDesigner to the Motion-Part in the model.

 |1.||Move a Part with a motion that is more complex than 'constant angular velocity' |

 |3.||Show the Velocity and Acceleration Vectors of a Point|